igorski/cucumber-table-optimizer/README.md

 Ideally you don't write your tests around CTO, but write the Cucumber tests as you ideally would, namely:

-* worry about defining the steps for the feature at hand
+* worry only about defining the steps for the feature at hand
-* define a table for all different environment properties the steps should be tested in
+* define a table for all different environment properties the steps should be tested in...

-That's it!
+... and that's it!
 CTO should be executed as a step prior to running your tests by passing your test source folder and having the CTO-optimized output be written into a temporary output folder.
-From this folder the .feature files should be compiled during test execution.
+From this folder the .feature files should be compiled during your test suites execution.

 How to build
 ------------